Kaustubh174/Real-Time-Object-Detection-using-YOLOv8-and-Streamlit/README.md

 🔍 Real Time Object Detection using YOLOv8 and Streamlit This repository contains a simple implementation of real-time object detection using YOLOv8 and Streamlit.
 It leverages the webcam to detect common objects in the environment and display the results live in a web interface.

-🚀 Demo
-Live Demo: Add your hosted link here if available

 📦 Features
 ✅ Real-time object detection via webcam
 ✅ Fast and lightweight YOLOv8 (nano version) for better performance